rednafi/rednafi.com/content/go/retry_function.md

 }
 ```

-Calling this version is much easier since the signature of the closure function that `Retry`
+Now, calling `Retry` is much easier since the signature of the closure function it accepts
-accepts is static.
-So you won't need to adapt your retry call whenever the signature of the
+is static.
+So you won't need to adapt your retry call whenever the signature of the wrapped
-wrapped function changes.
+function changes.
 You'd call it as follows:

 ```go
 func main() {